By: Sam Cortez

 Digital Citizenship: Digital citizenship is the responsible use of technology to learn, create, and participate.
 Anyone who uses the internet is a digital citizen.

-Digital Footprint: A digital footprint is the impact that your comprehensive online history (anything that you’ve ever posted online) leaves on you.
+Digital Footprint: A digital footprint is the impact that your comprehensive online activity (anything that you’ve ever posted online) leaves on you.
 This is one of the most important concepts for students to understand, emphasizing that once something is put online it is very hard to remove.

 A study conducted by Data Reportal reveals that Internet users between the ages of 16-64 spend an average of 6 hours and 37 minutes online each day.
 That’s over one third of the day spent scrolling, gaming, shopping, and browsing.